OpenNMS-Archives/smnnepo/README.markdown

     [uninstalled] [1.13.4] sampler-with-activemq-export            opennms-sampler-1.13.4     Sample Collection and Storage :: Integration :: Sampler with ActiveMQ export

 Ensure that <code>sample-receiver-activemq</code> and <code>sample-storage-rrd</code> is installed.
-If not do it manually
+If it is not, install it manually:

     $ feature:install sample-storage-rrd

 After this you should see rrd files at <code>$OPENNMS_HOME/share/rrd/snmp</code>.